| |

 Pin

-FREE Printable Outdoor Art Activities Guide
+Best Outdoor Art Activities for Kids

 If you need a super quick rainy day idea, print out these free drawing prompts and have them ready.
 However, if it is raining out, let’s get started with our first outdoor art activity.